Struggling to keep your team connected? Wondering how to motivate your people? Read our 5 key tips to motivating your people.

 3. Designing a communication plan

 The key to your re-entry plan working effectively and your employees feeling safe is constant dialogue and communication.
-Keeping employees informed of progress and changes in policy should be key to both ensuring the changes are understood, respected and that employees can voice any personal concerns they have.
+Keeping employees informed of progress and changes in policy should be key to ensuring the changes are understood, respected and that employees can voice any personal concerns they have.
 Now that many businesses have harnessed technology for communication during lockdown, plan how to continue to use this to avoid large gatherings or meetings of people.
 Your normal medium of communication could change to the betterment of employee wellbeing, productivity, air pollution, engagement and profitability.

 4. Review relevant workforce policies